 Public Discussion & Voice of The Individual

-A successful online community is a community where members actually feel heard and having fun talking about their common interest with like-minded people.
+A community will be successful if members actually feel heard and have fun talking about their common interest with like-minded people.
 It’s not without reason that we often hear from clients that their members are meeting each other in person.
 Or that they take initiative to continue talking to that group of people after the project has ended.

 So, based on these findings let’s rephrase the definition of Platform:

 Platform: A space where people are able to express their voice, where they are listened to and an open discussion is encouraged.

 Online Community Platform